s73p1n/Hack-togone/HSR2020/README.md

 # HackSecReims 2020

-The HSR is a CTF onsite made for students in the Reims Champagne-Ardenne University.
+The HSR is a CTF on site made for students in the Reims Champagne-Ardenne University.

 <img src="./Images/hsr2020.png" width="1000" >